All of our content is written by humans, not robots. Learn More

 &

 Insurance is something we hope we never need but it’s there to save us during our most stressful times.
-And identity theft insurance is no different.
-We’ve surveyed identity theft victims, and one thing they all have in common is how difficult the experience was personally.
+After analyzing data from identity theft victims, we learned that identity theft affected 15 million Americans in 2023 alone.
+Victims spent an average of 100 to 200 hours trying to recover their identities.
 Identity theft insurance can help alleviate those issues by providing the funds needed to restore your identity.

 But, is the price worth it or is buying identity theft insurance more like buying car insurance from the used car place that changes the name of their dealership every other year?
 We researched to find out and came up with mixed results.
 Whether or not it’s worth it depends on your circumstances and the company you choose as your insurer.
 Let’s dig in.